 The Master of Science Degree in BME is achieved by completing the Core Course and Track/Specialization Requirements.
 The program study can be chosen from any of the following approved tracks/specializations: General, Biomechanics, Biosignals, Medical Physics, or Molecular Bioengineering.
 The General program of study can be custom tailored in consultation with your faculty advisor/mentor to accommodate almost any BME area of interest.
 The Core Courses that all new graduate students must take are as follows: BME 501: Engineering Principles in Cell and Molecular Biology, BME 502: Advanced Numerical Methods, BME 505: Principles and Practices of BME, BME 520: Lab Rotation I, BME 521: Lab Rotation II and BME 509 Fundamentals of Bioscience Industry.
 BME 509 can be substituted with one of the graduate MBA course (501-507, 511 or 589).
-A given track/specialization will have additional requirements, which includes a minimum of six technical elective courses (at least three BME graduate courses).
+A given track/specialization will have additional requirements, which includes a minimum of six technical elective courses (at least four BME graduate courses).
 Students must maintain an overall grade point average (GPA) of 3.0 or better and must maintain a GPA of 3.0 or better for all core courses.

 Thesis or Non-Thesis Options.
 The student has the option of earning the Master of Science Degree in BME on either a thesis or non-thesis track.
 The non-thesis option is recommended for students who wish to pursue a career in industry that does not involve Research & Development (R&D).
 The thesis option is recommended for students who will be continuing on for their doctoral degree and for students who wish to pursue an industrial career with an R&D focus.
 If non-thesis, the student can generally complete the requirements in three full-time academic semesters.
 In the thesis option, in addition to the general requirements, the student must complete at least 6 credits of thesis research (BME 599), and submit and defend a written thesis.
 Generally, it takes four full-time academic semesters to complete the MS degree with the Thesis option.